Hnanisho I: Posthumous miracles

-In 1349, the remains of Hnanishoʿ remains were exhumed by the Nestorians of Mosul.
-He had been buried in the monastery of Jonah, on the east bank of the Tigris opposite Mosul, and when the tomb was opened his body, lying in a coffin of planewood, was said to have been found to be in a miraculous state of preservation.
+In 1349, Hnanishoʿ remains were exhumed by members of the Church of the East in Mosul.
+He had been buried in the monastery of Jonah on the east bank of the Tigris, and when the tomb was opened, his body, lying in a coffin of planewood, was said to have been found to be in a miraculous state of preservation.

 The historian ʿAmr, who saw the body for himself, said that crowds came to view the dead patriarch, who seemed to be only sleeping.

-The monastery was confiscated and turned into a place of Muslim pilgrimage shortly afterwards, and when Timur Leng visited it in 1393 it had undergone a remarkable transformation.
-Hnanishoʿ was no longer remembered and Timur was shown the tomb of the prophet Jonah himself.
+The alleged grave of the prophet Jonah was discovered by Jalal al-Din Ibrahim al-Khatni during his reconstruction of the site as a congregational mosque in 1365.
+The Al-Nabi Yunus Mosque was built over the demolished site.
+When Timur visited it in 1393, it had undergone a remarkable transformation.
+Hnanishoʿ was no longer remembered, and Timur was shown the tomb of the prophet Jonah himself.
 The 'tomb of Jonah' still exists, and visitors are still shown a heavy planewood coffin, reverently shrouded with a green cloth, in which the prophet supposedly lies buried.
-Some historians suspect that for the past six centuries the Muslim faithful have been paying their devotions to the petrified corpse of a Christian patriarch.
+Some historians suspect that for the past six centuries, the Muslim faithful have been paying their devotions to the petrified corpse of a Christian patriarch.
+The alleged tomb of Jonah was located at a corner of the mosque.
+The sarcophagus had a wooden zarih built around it.

+In addition to Jonah's tomb, a modern shrine to the Naqshbandi shaykh Rashid Lolan was located next to the mosque.
+This shrine dates from the 1960s.

+2014 destruction

+On 24 July 2014, the building was destroyed with explosives by the Islamic State, damaging several nearby houses.
+The Islamic State stated that "the mosque had become a place for apostasy, not prayer."

+Archeological discoveries

+In March 2017, after the IS was driven out, a system of tunnels, approximately 1 km long, were found under the remains of the mosque.
+Cuneiform inscriptions dated to the reign of Esarhaddon, ruler of the Neo-Assyrian Empire, have been found in these tunnels, dating the site as a palace built by Sennacherib (d.
+681 BCE).
+In 2025, a 6-meter lamassu, the largest yet to be discovered, was uncovered at the throne room of the site.